-Ligament damage claims
+Ligament damage compensation claims

-Personal injury solicitors regularly handle ligament injury claims on behalf of a wide range of Claimants.
+Personal injury solicitors regularly handle ligament injury claims on behalf of a wide range of claimants.
 Ligament damage compensation is often sought following work accidents and accidents in public places, particularly slips and trips, but claims can also be made, in some cases, for sporting injuries and for accidents in the home.

 Anterior Cruciate Ligament (ACL) injuries, a category of knee injury, are among the most common ligament injuries that compensation is claimed for.
 That said, the Courts recognise that ligament damage, including stretches, tears or ruptures, can cause significant pain, suffering and disruption wherever in the body it occurs, and compensation for longer-term injury is consequently higher.